 Visible movements of hands, body and face that replace the vocal elements of a spoken language.
 Depending on the communication situation and personal preferences, people who have hearing loss or who are deaf in the United States who use sign language might communicate using the unique grammar of American Sign Language (ASL) or some variety of signing that uses features taken from both ASL and English Sign Language.

 A skill used by a person with hearing loss to try to understand speech by watching the lips.
 The term “speechreading” is now recognized as being more descriptive since it includes watching the facial expressions and body language, as well as the lips of the speaker.

-A person who takes notes on a blackboard, overhead projector, notebook, etc. Key words and phrases are written to enhance understanding for the person with a hearing loss.
+A person who takes notes on a computer.
+Key words and phrases are written to enhance understanding for the person with a hearing loss.